getmiso/actions-create-values-from-ssm/README.md

   targetPort: $AWS_SSM_PARAMETER_NAME
 ```

-This can be better explained with example:
-Let's say, `values.yaml` has the following content:
+This can be better explained with example.
+Let's say, `valuesFilePath` is `values.yaml` and the file has the following content:

 ```yaml
 fullnameOverride: $DEPLOYMENT_NAME